abbyevewilliams/map-pipeline/README.md

 `mamba create --prefix ./snakemake-env --file environment.yaml`

 Do the following prior to running:
-- edit file paths in `config/config.yaml`
+- configure the pipeline by editing `config/config.yaml`
 - add any appropriate profiles in `profiles/`
 - edit the `run.sh` depending on your HPC environment